 Derby, home of industry, yet still preserves the buildings built by the people who created the town's prosperity.

 Today, this large regional city has all the modern facilities you would expect.
-Cinemas and theatres, including the Derby Playhouse, as well as parks and entertainment.
+Cinemas and theatres, including the Derby Playhouse ( now known as the Derby Theatre ), as well as parks and entertainment.
 There is a large shopping centre as well as out of town shopping areas, one of which has a large muti-screen cinema.

 Derby has two indoor markets, open every day, the Eagle Centre Market and the Market Hall.
 As well as the market the Eagle Centre has a selection of chain stores.
 More shops stretch along the roads away from the Cathedral.